Dimple Kapadia: Professional expansion and critical acclaim (1990–1994)

 In the 1990s, Kapadia started appearing in parallel cinema, a movement of Indian neo-realist art films, later citing an "inner yearning to exhibit my best potential".
 Those films include Drishti (1990), Lekin...
 (1991), Rudaali (1993) and Antareen (1993).
-Drishti, a marital drama that was directed by Govind Nihalani, starred Kapadia and Shekhar Kapur as a married couple from Mumbai's intellectual milieu, and followed their trials and tribulations, extramarital affairs, divorce, and eventual reconciliation.
-Kapadia recounted her full emotional involvement in the part of the protagonist, career-woman Sandhya; her performance was critically acclaimed.
+Drishti, a marital drama that was directed by Govind Nihalani and inspired by Ingmar Bergman's Scenes from a Marriage (1973), starred Kapadia and Shekhar Kapur as a married couple from Mumbai's intellectual milieu, and followed their trials and tribulations, extramarital affairs, divorce, and eventual reconciliation.
+Kapadia received critical acclaim for playing the protagonist, career-woman Sandhya, and later recounted her full emotional involvement in the part.
 The author Subramani recognised Kapadia as "an actress with hidden resources" and appreciated her "intelligent portrayal", through which Sandhya emerged as "vulnerable and intense and full of feminine wiles".
-A review in The Indian Express presumed her own separation might have contributed to her understanding of the part and sensitive performance.
+A review in The Indian Express noted Kapadia's sensitive performance, presuming her own journey through separation might have enhanced her understanding of the part.
 The film was acknowledged as the Best Hindi Film of that year at the 38th National Film Awards, and Frontline magazine suggested that Kapadia should have earned the Best Actress award at the same function.
-She was named Best Actress (Hindi) of the year by the Bengal Film Journalists' Association.
+She was named Best Actress (Hindi) of the year by the Bengal Film Journalists' Association, and won a jury award for Outstanding Performance at the 37th Filmfare Awards.

-Gulzar's romantic mystery Lekin..., which is based on Rabindranath Tagore's short story Hungry Stones (1895), stars Kapadia as a restless spirit seeking liberation, Reva, who haunts an ancient palace and appears intermittently in the presence of a museum curator (Vinod Khanna) throughout his work visit in Rajasthan.
-Kapadia was determined to get the part as soon as she learned about the project and kept repeatedly calling Gulzar and the film's producer Lata Mangeshkar until she was finally cast.
+Gulzar's romantic mystery Lekin..., which is based on Rabindranath Tagore's short story Hungry Stones (1895), features Kapadia as Reva, a restless spirit who haunts an ancient Rajasthani palace seeking liberation.
+The film traces Reva's intermittent apparitions in front of Sameer (Vinod Khanna), a museum curator who arrives at the palace and—upon watching her visual recreation of events from her tragic story—resolves to set her free.
+Kapadia was determined to get the part as soon as she learned about the project and kept persistently calling Gulzar and the film's producer Lata Mangeshkar until she was finally cast.
 To make her character more truthful, Gulzar forbade Kapadia to blink during filming, trying to capture an "endless, fixed gaze" that would give her "a feeling of being surreal".
-Kapadia has often cited this role as a personal favourite and the pinnacle of her career, and wished she had more screen time in the film.
+Kapadia has often cited this role as a personal favourite and the pinnacle of her career, and wished it had been given more screen time in the film.
 Lekin... was popular with critics and Kapadia's performance in it earned her a third Filmfare nomination.
 Subhash K. Jha described Reva as "the essence of evanescence" and took note of the "intense tragedy" with which Kapadia played the part.